 Yet, at its heart, traditional “cocina asturiana” is defined by its heartiness and honesty, rather than technical wizardry.
 The “fabada” stew – a mixture of big white beans and smoked meats and sausage – is a testament to that fact.
 Deep-fried monkfish, “empanada” (a savory pastry filled with tuna or cod), and a surfeit of delicious local cheeses are just some of the gastronomic treats in store.
-Indeed, cheese is a very big deal in this part of the world – from the Asturian, Mountains come the exquisite and pungent blue Cabrales and Picon, while Los Beyos and Gramoneu have to be tasted to be believed.
+Indeed, cheese is a huge deal in this part of the world – from the Asturian, Mountains come the exquisite and pungent blue Cabrales and Picon, while Los Beyos and Gramoneu have to be tasted to be believed.

 In terms of local restaurants, Lastres boasts a surprising number considering it is a small fishing village.
-Casa Eutimo on Calle San Antonio would be an excellent place to go searching for hearty, Asturian cooking, while Bitacora on Calle Real does great seafood tapas.
+Casa Eutimo on Calle San Antonio would be an excellent place to search for hearty, Asturian cooking, while Bitacora on Calle Real does great seafood tapas.

 But what would a good Asturian drink with all this wonderful food?
-Well, Asturias, unlike Galicia, is not celebrated for its wine production, although most restaurants will have a list of Spanish wines, particularly the whites from neighboring Galicia.
-Instead, Asturias is renowned for making the best cider in Spain, which must be served in the traditional way: the cider is poured into the glass from a great height, the oxygen it acquires on the way down, giving the drink an essential kick of freshness.
+Unlike Galicia, Asturias is not celebrated for its wine production, although most restaurants will have a list of Spanish wines, particularly the whites from neighboring Galicia.
+Instead, Asturias is renowned for making the best cider in Spain, which must be served traditionally: the cider is poured into the glass from a great height, the oxygen it acquires on the way down, giving the drink an essential kick of freshness.
 Top producers include Tierra Astur and Los Pomares.

 Santa Maria de Sabada church

 The village’s undisputed highlight is the Roman Catholic Church, an elegant mix of baroque and neoclassical architecture and style.
 The main altarpiece is particularly beautiful, with its ionic columns, as is the nave and bell tower.